 - Handle: The handle is the base of the rod that you grip.
-It is often made from a softer material, such as foam or cork.
+It is often made from a softer material like foam or cork.

-Using a spinning reel on a casting rod is a good combination so that you can accurately place your lure or bait.
+Using a spinning reel on a casting rod is a good combination to accurately place your lure or bait.
 Luckily, you’ve got an idea of how it all fits together.
 Now it’s time to connect reel to the rod.
-Initially, you have to loosen the reel seat to make it big enough.
+Initially, you must loosen the reel seat to make it big enough.